gabaid971/fingerprint-analyzer/README.md

 MSIAM project M1.
 Preprocessing of fingerprint images.

-To learn about the project, take a look to "Report_fingerprint.pdf".
+To learn about the project, take a look at "Report_fingerprint.pdf".

 How to launch tests: